danivan/reitscreener-exercises/01-postgresql-definitions.md

 ### Share Price NAV

 Calculation is done per share price date using `calculateSharePriceNAV` function.
-Pick the `auditedNAVPerUnit` value that has an announcement date that is less than or equal to the share price's date.
+Pick the latest `auditedNAVPerUnit` value that has an announcement date that is less than or equal to the share price's date, do the calculation, and insert it into the `SharePriceNAV` table;

 * `pricePerNAVPerUnit = closing share price / audited NAV Per Unit`